MichaelCurrin/docsify-js-tutorial/docs/README.md

 - [njleonzhang/docsify-edit-on-github](https://github.com/njleonzhang/docsify-edit-on-github) on GitHub.

-Load this plugin near the end of the `head` tag.
+Load this plugin inside the `head` tag.

-!> **Important:** This will **not** work at the end of the body like most plugins, since the plugin's global variable needs be available when the app is configured.

 ```html
 <script src="//unpkg.com/docsify-edit-on-github/index.js"></script>
 ```

+Then your configuration set up in the `body` tag will using a vlue set by the script.

-Configure the plugin - see below.
+Configure the plugin in the `body`.
+See below.

 **Basic usage**